 Bird body type, vision and health

 Although birds of all sizes and types can fall victim to collisions, a bird's body size, vision, health, and flight characteristics may cause it to be more susceptible to collisions with certain structures.

-Roosting, feeding, breeding and nesting behaviors have been found to put some birds at an increased risk of collisions.
+Roosting, feeding, breeding and nesting behaviors have been found to put some birds at increased risk of collisions.
 For example, ground dwelling, nesting, and feeding birds are more prone to vehicle collisions because they spend more time moving at and around vehicle level.
-Another example is the increased vulnerability to wind turbine collisions of certain species, such as Red-tailed Hawks and Golden Eagles that look for prey in close proximity to turbines.
+Another example is the increased vulnerability to wind turbine collisions of certain species, such as Red-tailed Hawks and Golden Eagles, that look for prey near turbines.

 Locations of bird and infrastructure occurrences

 Frequently flying through areas with obstructions raises the risk of collision greatly, especially for birds with high risk factors.
 It is particularly risky to locate structures birds may collide with in common movement areas.
 Features like shorelines, ridgelines, and rivers are thought to be used as corridors for many birds during migration.
-Also, many raptors use thermals (upward currents of warm air) that occur near cliffs and ridgelines to soar and search for prey.
-Additionally, if a bird uses different locations for breeding, feeding, and roosting, the paths between those areas may be higher risk areas.
+Also, many raptors use thermals (upward currents of warm air) near cliffs and ridgelines to soar and search for prey.
+Additionally, if a bird uses different locations for breeding, feeding, and roosting, the paths between those areas may pose higher risk.